azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 Now it's time to start developing your own *Nuclei Template*.

-### Developing our own Nuclei Template for Azure Monitor
+### Developing your own Nuclei Template for Azure Monitor

 Some cases a template isn't yet available.These situations you can easily develop and create your own.
-Below the **Nuclei Template** wich was already mentioned in the previous chapter about *Nuclei Templates*.
-The goal of our template is to provide a configuration review for validating if Public Network Acces is enabled for Azure Monitoring LAWs.
+Below the **Nuclei Template** which was recently mentioned in the previous chapter about *Nuclei Templates*.
+The goal of this specific template is to provide a configuration review for validating if Public Network Acces is enabled for one or more discovered *Azure Monitoring LAW*.
 If this condition is `true` a warning message is logged.

-You may recognize sections like *info*, *flow* and *code*?
-Writing templates isn't hard if you are familiar with Python and have foundational coding skills.
+Did you recognize sections like *info*, *flow* and *code*?
+Writing templates isn't hard if you are familiar with PowerShell, Python or have *basic* coding skills.

 As Id we have set **azure-monitor-law-public-network-acces-enabled**.

-Below the actual code, which you can save as `azure-monitor-law-public-network-acces-enabled.yaml`.
+Below the actual code.
+The *Nuclei Template* can be saved under filename: `azure-monitor-law-public-network-acces-enabled.yaml`.

 ```
 id: azure-monitor-law-public-network-acces-enabled